abrandell/sudocode/README.md

 # sudoCode

-A web-app for built in Spring Boot & Angular for Github devs to find and share ideas for side projects.
+A web-app for Github devs to find and share ideas for side projects.
 (more interesting features will be added soon).